ngthduy90/ChatTutorial/ChatFirebase.md

   - Display an [alert](https://guides.codepath.com/ios/Using-UIAlertController) on error.

 ### Milestone 3: Send a Chat Message
-  - Create a new View Controller (`ChatViewController`) for the chat room.
+  - Create a new `ChatViewController` for the chat room.
   - After a successful log in from the `LoginViewController`, modally present the `ChatViewController`.
     - The `ChatViewController` should have the logged in email as the title and should be inside a [navigation controller](http://guides.codepath.com/ios/Navigation-Controller-Quickstart).
     - In `prepareForSegue` pass the current user to `ChatViewController`